Definition: What is a Bill of Lading?

 Reason being

-• the original(s) of an Order Bill of Lading (Negotiable B/L) is usually required to be submitted to the bank for negotiation purposes;
+• The original(s) of an Order Bill of Lading (Negotiable B/L) is usually required to be submitted to the bank for negotiation purposes;

-• after the negotiation process and payments are made, the bank will send the original(s) to the consignee to secure release;
+• After the negotiation process and payments are made, the bank will send the original(s) to the consignee to secure release;

-• the consignee will then surrender that endorsed OBL to the carrier to obtain the delivery order
+• The consignee will then surrender that endorsed OBL to the carrier to obtain the delivery order

 Depending on the customs and trade regulations in the country of destination some countries (like Brazil) may not allow the release of cargo against a telex release or express release and insist on an original paper B/L.